flanksource/karina/docs/admin-guide/provisioning/vsphere.md

 ## 4. Configure the platform config

-Create a YAML platform configuration file.
+`platform-cli` uses a YAML platform configuration file.

 Below is a small working sample.